vortex100/Blood-Pressure-Monitor/README.md

 # blood_pressure
 This is a PHP program that keeps track of blood pressure readings.
 Due to its small size mainly procedural PHP programming was used.
+Bootstrap framework was implemented to make this website responsive.